The certificate of origin is a document issued by an exporter that confirms and certifies the country of origin of its products.

 Alternatively, it might be a separate letter or form that incorporates a statement indicating the country of origin is as stated on the commercial invoice and certifies the document is true and correct; it is then signed by the exporter’s employee.

-It is issued by the exporter, stamped by a Chamber of Commerce, and supported by a commercial invoice declaring the same information.
+One of the most important export documents, the certificate of origin is issued by the exporter, it may be stamped by a chamber of commerce and supported by a commercial invoice declaring the same information.

-The certificate of origin is documentary evidence that the goods originated in the country stated in the certificate, commercial invoice, or packing list.
-Customs expects the certificate to be a separate document from the commercial invoice or packing list.
+The certificate of origin is documentary evidence that the goods originated in the country stated in the certificate, commercial invoice or packing list.
+Customs authorities expect the certificate to be a separate document from the commercial invoice or packing list.